If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - To begin with, it is free.

 - It is truly multi-platform.
-You can come across a lot of cross-platform emulators but finding one like RetroArch is impossible.
+You can come across many cross-platform emulators, but finding one like RetroArch is impossible.
 You can install it on Windows laptop or PC; you can use it on Mac or Linux, you can use it on Raspberry Pi, Apple TV, and a wide range of gaming consoles.

-- For Windows users, this particular emulator frontend has support even for Windows 95!
+- This particular emulator frontend has support even for Windows 95 users!
 Can you imagine that?

 - It is available even for iPad, iPhone, and Android devices!